-- Predator Kills: Flocks of scavenging birds may chase away lone predators and take over a kill.
-They may also feed from an abandoned kill after the hunting predator has moved on.
+- Predator kills: Flocks of scavenging birds may chase away lone predators and take over a kill.
+They may also feed on an abandoned kill after the hunting predator has moved on.

 Birds That Eat Carrion

 A wide range of birds may feed on carcasses.
-Birds regularly known as carrion-eaters include:
+Birds that are regularly known as carrion-eaters include: